 How to Become an HVAC Technician

-To become an HVAC technician, you’ll need a high school diploma or GED along with technical training.
-Other, more specialized (and higher paying) HVAC careers typically need additional education or certifications.
+To start a career as an HVAC technician, you’ll need a high school diploma or GED along with professional training.
+Other, more specialty (and higher paying) HVAC careers typically need additional education or certifications.

-Earn certifications by enrolling in classes at a community college or trade school.
-The time it takes to become an HVAC technician relies on the program, which is typically six months to two years.
-An employer may also require NATE certification.
-This refers to North American Technician Excellence, this industry-leading accreditation further develops your technical knowledge to ensure the highest quality services.
+Earn certifications by taking classes at a community college or trade school.
+How much time is needed to become an HVAC technician may fluctuate depending on the specific program, which is most often around six months to two years.
+An HVAC company will sometimes also require NATE certification.
+Standing for North American Technician Excellence, this key accreditation builds on your existing industry knowledge to help you better serve customers.

-Even though basic concepts of an HVAC career could be learned on your own, getting the necessary education means a combination of classroom programs with on-site training.
+While some aspects of the job can be learned on your own, a proper education means a combination of classroom programs with on-site training.
 At the same time, HVAC careers don’t require things like advanced math skills.
-While you'll need to know some basic math, the bulk of an HVAC professionals’ skill set utilizes critical thinking, used to identify problems and ensure quality installation.
+While you’ll need to know some basic math, most of the HVAC professionals’ skill set lies in critical thinking, in order to properly identify problems and ensure quality installation.

-Your work schedule may vary based on the project and job site.
-If you are a repair technician, you may work early, late or be on call throughout the day.
-If you work in construction/home building or management, you will be more likely to keep to a set schedule during normal business hours.
+Your work schedule may vary depending on where you work.
+If you primarily offer repair services, you may work early, late or be on call throughout the day.
+If you work in construction/home building or management, you are more likely to have a set schedule during normal business hours.

 As a technician, your 'office' is actually all the properties you visit to complete repair, maintenance or installation work.
 Certain jobs may require more time than others, so the number of calls you can go on may vary.

-As we mentioned before, every now and then the job will have to be done in inclement weather as well as in difficult-to-reach places.
-For jobs that work with customers or clients, strong customer service skills are always a positive.
+As we mentioned before, you should be comfortable working outdoors in severe weather as well as in dirty or cramped spaces.
+For roles assisting customers, strong customer service skills are always useful.

 Can You Make a Good Living in HVAC?
 Average Salary for HVAC Technicians and Other HVAC Careers

-With the constant growth in HVAC careers, your salary should reflect that.
+Since the HVAC industry is growing quickly, your salary will reflect it.
 The national average salary for an HVAC technician is $49,242, according to ZipRecruiter.
-Top earners make between $56,600 and $68,000.
-However, total compensation can depend on where you live and its cost of living.
-Some HVAC techs working in management in a high-paying state may make as much as six figures.
+Higher earners usually make around $56,600 and $68,000.
+Having said that, your salary may be dependent on the area’s average wages and its cost of living.
+Experienced HVAC technicians transitioning to a position in management in a high-paying state could earn a salary as high as six figures.

 In addition to owning your own business, there are other paths for career advancement.
 These include: